RussTedrake/manipulation/Developers.md

 ## To update the pip wheels

-Update the version number in `setup.py`, then from the root directory, run:
+Update the version number in `setup.cfg`, then from the root directory, run:
 ```
 python3 -m pip install --upgrade build twine
 rm -rf dist/*